Microsoft/azure-docs.cs-cz/articles/active-directory/connect/active-directory-aadconnect-version-history.md

 ### <a name="release-status"></a>Stav verze

-7/20/2018: vydané pro automatický upgrade.
-Verze ke stažení bude následovat za chvíli.
+7/20/2018: vydala pro stahování a automatický upgrade.
+Stále probíhá proces upgradu automaticky.

 ### <a name="new-features-and-improvements"></a>Nové funkce a vylepšení